Francis North, 1st Earl of Guilford: Death and legacy

 Lord Guilford survived his third wife by fourteen years and died in August 1790, aged 86.
-He was succeeded by his son from his first marriage, Frederick, who had previously served as Prime Minister of Great Britain from 1770 to 1782.
+He was succeeded by his son from his first marriage, Frederick North, Lord North, who had previously served as Prime Minister of Great Britain from 1770 to 1782.
 His stepson Lord Dartmouth also served in government.

 Lord Guilford is the namesake of Guilford County, North Carolina. and Guilford, Windham County, Vermont.